DBTrenches/SQLChecks/docs/InstanceChecks.md

 Compares global trace flags against a list of trace flags, and reports on the number of discrepancies (trace flags in config but not on the server, or on the server but not in config.)

-The example below checks for 3226 (suppress backup messages in the SQL Error log) and 7412 (lightweight query profiling).
+The example above checks for 3226 (suppress backup messages in the SQL Error log) and 7412 (lightweight query profiling).

 ## Number of error logs
 ```json